Kwaai-AI-Lab/kwaai-alignment/Implementations/GPT2_NonToxic/README.md

-# GPT-2 IMDB Sentiment Fine-Tuning with PPO
+# GPT-2 NonToxic FineTuning with PPO

 This repository contains code for fine-tuning a GPT-2 model on the IMDB dataset using Proximal Policy Optimization (PPO).
 The goal is to train the model to generate positive sentiment reviews.
 The training process utilizes the `trl` library for reinforcement learning, the `transformers` library for model handling, and `datasets` for dataset management.